kubenow/helm-charts/kubenow/pachyderm/README.md

 Pachyderm Helm Chart
 ====================

-This chart can be used to deploy Pachyderm on different Cloud providers.
+Pachyderm is a language-agnostic and cloud infrastructure-agnostic large-scale data processing framework based on software containers.
+This chart can be used to deploy Pachyderm backed by object stores of different Cloud providers.

 Prerequisites Details
 ---------------------